github/docs/content/actions/guides/building-and-testing-python.md

 You can configure your workflow to publish your Python package to any package registry you'd like when your CI tests pass.

+In this example, your package is uploaded to PyPI each time you [publish a release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
+Publishing a pre-release will upload a package to the development version of PyPI.

 You can store any access tokens or credentials needed to publish your package using secrets.
-The following example creates and publishes a package to PyPI using `twine` and `dist`.
+In this example, you will need to create two [PyPI API tokens](https://pypi.org/help/#apitoken).
 For more information, see "[Creating and using encrypted secrets](/github/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."
+The Python Packaging Authority (PyPA) also has a [guide to Github Actions](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows).

 {% raw %}
 ```yaml{:copy}